 The incidence of sex chromosome abnormalities is about 1 in every 300 males, and 1 in every 650 females.

 Sex Chromosome Aneuploidies

 Aneuploidy for the X chromosome is among the most common of cytogenetic abnormalities.
 This phenomenon is rather well endured by the body due to an analogous naturally existing experience known as Dosage compensation.
 In order to ensure equal expression of X-linked genes in both sexes, females through epigenetic silencing mechanisms undergo deliberate functional inactivation of X-linked genes on 1 chromosome.
 This X-inactivation equalizes the expression of X-linked genes between the sexes.
-Two X chromosomes are necessary for ovarian maintenance.
-But one must be inactivated for normal development In a female nucleus, a number of inactive X’s is nX-1.
+Two X chromosomes are necessary for ovarian maintenance, but one must be inactivated for the normal development In a female nucleus, a number of inactive X’s is nX-1.
 FISH for histone variants indicates Xi.